Martin Škrtel: Zenit Saint Petersburg

 Škrtel made his debut for Zenit Saint Petersburg in a Russian Cup match on 31 July 2004.
 He said that the presence of Slovak and Czech players helped him to adjust to his new team.
 He played 113 times and scored 5 goals for the club, winning the Russian Premier League title in the 2007 season.

 Valencia, Tottenham Hotspur, Everton and Newcastle United were all reported to be interested in his services, but he ended up signing for Liverpool in the January 2008 transfer window.

 Liverpool

 2007–08 season

 Škrtel joined Liverpool on 11 January 2008 on a four-and-a-half-year contract for a transfer fee of £6.5 million.
 On completion of the deal, then Liverpool manager Rafael Benítez said of Škrtel:

 "He is aggressive, quick, is good in the air and I think he's a very good player for the future and also for the present.
 He is very competitive, but his mentality for me is very good".
 He made his league debut against Aston Villa, wearing the number 37 for Liverpool.
-Benítez also compared Škrtel to legendary Liverpool defender Jamie Carragher.
+Benítez also compared Škrtel to Jamie Carragher, his defensive teammate and the team's vice-captain at the time.